victorgarciaesgi/vue-chart-3/docs/index.md

     details: All props are linked to Chart.js types (with Volar)
   - icon: 🎯
     title: Versatile
-    details: Works with both Vue 2 and Vue 3 with the power of vue-demi
+    details: Works with Vue 3
 ---